falseywinchnet/PicoGPT/README.md

-# On the Structural Limits of Attention: Eight Failure Modes and a Phase-Transport Multiscale Alternative
+# On the Structural Limits of Language Modeling Systems: Eight Failure Modes and a Phase-Transport Multiscale Option

 ## Abstract